 Map of Things to See in Death Valley

 Sorry for stating the obvious, but really the main thing you will see is the desert.
 Miles and Miles of absolutely nothing!
 But this isn’t a bad thing it’s literally the point!
 The endless roads disappearing into the horizon the heat haze melting the ground into mirages and the astoundingly Big skies, Big Mountains, and Big Country.
-It is an incredible place the firmly lets you know just how small you are.
+It is an incredible place that firmly lets you know just how small you are.

 This is really “the” reason to come out here.
 While the remaining sights are all well and good, if you are not coming just to witness the harsh endless unrelenting desert then you will probably find the trip disappointing!
-Remember while cruising along in your Air-conditioned car to knock the AC off and drop the windows to feel the wind in your hair…Think hairdryer on hottest setting!
+Remember while cruising along in your Air-conditioned car to knock the AC off and drop the windows to feel the wind in your hair…Think hairdryer on the hottest setting!

 Beatty is the first stop on our suggested route and is the last place you are likely to be able to stock up on food and fuel.
 The town now almost solely relies on the tourist trade and the whole place has a very backward kind of charm about it.
 There isn’t much to see and do in the Town and it’s mainly a pass-through type of place.
 There are a couple of small museums you can check out and a few shops, restaurants, and Gas Stations.